|

 The Impressionist paintings which are so loved today began in the

-characterized the academic art in the late 19th-century.
+of academic art in the late 1800s.
 We’ll

 explore the roots of this transformation, look at works by the artists,